HomeArticlesComparisonLTCG vs STCG Tax

 STCG = Rs 2,00,000 (no exemption applies) Tax at flat 20% = Rs 40,000 Add 4% cess = Rs 1,600 Total tax = Rs 41,600

-Difference: Rs 31,850 saved by holding 4 more months.
-That is a 13.3% boost to your net profit purely from timing the sale — no change in market outcome required.
-For a 30% slab-rate taxpayer, the STCG flat rate of 20% is actually lower than their slab rate, but for an investor in the 5% or nil slab, STCG at 20% can sting more than expected.
+That's a difference of Rs 31,850 saved by holding 4 more months, a 13.3% boost to your net profit purely from timing the sale, with no change in market outcome required.
+For a 30% slab-rate taxpayer, the STCG flat rate of 20% actually comes in lower than their slab rate, but for an investor in the 5% or nil slab, STCG at 20% can sting more than expected.

 STCG on Non-Equity Assets

-For debt mutual funds, physical gold, real estate, unlisted shares, and foreign equity sold before the LTCG holding period, gains are added to your total income and taxed at your applicable slab rate — just like salary or interest income.
+For debt mutual funds, physical gold, real estate, unlisted shares, and foreign equity sold before the LTCG holding period, gains get added to your total income and taxed at your applicable slab rate, the same as salary or interest income.

-For someone in the 30% bracket, this means STCG on a gold sale held for 18 months is taxed at 31.2% (30% + cess), compared to 13% LTCG once you cross 24 months.
+For someone in the 30% bracket, this means STCG on a gold sale held for 18 months gets taxed at 31.2% (30% + cess), compared to 13% LTCG once you cross 24 months.

-Key point on debt funds: Since 1 April 2023, no holding period qualifies debt mutual funds for LTCG treatment.
-A debt fund held for 5 years is taxed identically to one held for 5 months — at slab rate.
-This eliminated the key tax advantage that debt funds had over bank fixed deposits.
+Key point on debt funds: since 1 April 2023, no holding period qualifies debt mutual funds for LTCG treatment.
+A debt fund held for 5 years gets taxed identically to one held for 5 months, at slab rate.
+This wiped out the key tax advantage debt funds once had over bank fixed deposits.

 Real Estate: Indexation Choice